Out of the Woods: Background and production

-Taylor Swift had been known as a country singer-songwriter until her fourth studio album Red, which was released in October 2012.
+Taylor Swift had identified as a country singer-songwriter, up until her fourth studio album Red, which was released in October 2012.
 Red incorporates various pop and rock styles, transcending the country sound of her previous releases.
 Swift began writing her fifth studio album, 1989, in mid-2013, when she was on the Red Tour.
 Inspired by 1980s synth-pop, she conceived 1989 as her first "official pop album" that transformed her image from country to pop.
-On 1989, Swift enlisted new producers including Jack Antonoff, who produced two songs for the standard edition—"Out of the Woods" and "I Wish You Would", and the bonus track "You Are In Love" for the deluxe edition; Antonoff had worked with Swift on "Sweeter than Fiction", a 1980s new wave-influenced song recorded by Swift for the soundtrack of One Chance (2013).
+On 1989, Swift enlisted new producers including Jack Antonoff, who produced two songs with Swift for the standard edition—"Out of the Woods" and "I Wish You Would", and the bonus track "You Are in Love" for the deluxe edition; Antonoff had worked with Swift on "Sweeter than Fiction", a 1980s new wave-influenced song recorded by Swift for the soundtrack of One Chance (2013).

 For "Out of the Woods", Antonoff envisioned the song to feature a 1980s sound with a modern twist.
 He used a Yamaha DX7 synthesizer to create most parts of the song, and a Minimoog Voyager for the refrain, which brought forth an "extremely modern" sound that he desired.
 He edited his background vocals and layered them over looping drums.
 After completing the instrumental, Antonoff sent it to Swift when she was on a plane.
 Swift sent him a voice memo containing the lyrics roughly 30 minutes later; it was the first time Swift wrote the lyrics to an existing track.
 According to the liner notes of 1989, "Out of the Woods" was recorded by Laura Sisk, assisted by Brendan Morawski, at Jungle City Studios in New York City; and Sam Holland, assisted by Cory Bice, at Conway Recording Studios in Los Angeles.
 Swift's vocals were produced by Max Martin.